Population Growth and Traffic Control: The Role of Real-Time Data

 Published by Lana Dojcinovski on

-As of November 2021, the world population was more than 7.9 billion.
+As of November 2022, the world population has reached 8 billion people.
 It took more than 2 million years for the population to reach 1 billion, and only another 200 years to reach 7 billion.

 And that growth isn’t slowing down.
 According to the United Nations, the global population will reach 9.9 billion by 2050, representing more than a 25% increase since 2020.